coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/05.gendoc/04.gramatica/item.md

 We can also access the company information configured in the Settings section of the application using the meta label Organization as you can see in the OOmerge Labels extension.

-Since the information available on the company settings section is rather limited and you could need more, the install process created the global variable **GenDoc_Company_Account** where you can set the accountid of any Accounts record from which you wish to access your company's information.
+Since the information available in the company settings section is rather limited and you could need more, the install process created the global variable **GenDoc_Company_Account** where you can set the accountid of any Accounts record from which you wish to access your company's information.
 The idea is that you create an account record for your company and use all the fields there.

 ## FAQ